fredwang1012/Data-Analysis-Application/README.md

 - As a user, I want to be able to find the variance of a dataset
 - As a user, I want to be able to create confidence intervals with a dataset
 - As a user, I want to be able to remove individual entries in a dataset
-- As a user, I want to be able to automatically sort datasets from small to large
+- As a user, I want to be able to sort datasets from small to large
 - As a user, I want to be able to save an entire database to file
 - As a user, I want to be reminded and given the option to save the entire database to file when I quit the program
 - As a user, I want to be given the option to load a saved database to the program to file